This post was originally published on December 14, 2015, and was updated on March 19, 2020.

 Unsubscribe Landing Page

-I really like the unsubscribing landing pages where the company doesn’t take your “unsubscribing” personally and puts a witty parting message to make you second guess your decision to leave them – like Puma.
+My favourite unsubscribe landing pages are those where the company doesn’t take the user’s decision personally and offers a witty parting message to make the user second guess their decision to leave.
+Here’s a great example from Email Upplers.